ipkpjersi/modb-app/README.md

 * Create a fourth directory for raw download files
 * Create a [configuration file](core/README.md#configuration-management).
   * Set all the properties from the "Configuration" section down below which don't offer a default value.
+  * Provider credentials also live here, e.g. the MyAnimeList API client id is the `modb.myanimelist.clientId` property (sent as the `X-MAL-CLIENT-ID` header).
+Keep `config.toml` out of version control - it is already covered by `.gitignore`.

 ### Optional: Logback configuration